alexewerlof/micromustache/README.md

 //output = "I like orange, apple and lemon (3 fruits!)"
 ```

-You can easily reference deep object hierarchies.
+You can easily reference deep object hierarchies:
-For example given the [package.json](https://github.com/userpixel/micromustache/blob/master/package.json) file of this project:

 ```js
 var singer = {